[Refreshing Vacation Travel Diary] I left work for two weeks and went to Hokkaido

 lastly

-Hokkaido in September had just the right climate, neither too hot nor too cold, making it very comfortable.
-I recommend September.
-It also seems like it would be nice to go on a motorcycle tour.
+September in Hokkaido has perfect weather—neither too hot nor too cold—making it very pleasant.
+I highly recommend September.
+It would also be great for a motorcycle tour.

-This time, our goal was to visit "tourist spots to see nature," but we were blessed with good weather except for the last day, so we were able to fully achieve our goal and enjoy the nature.
+My goal this time was to visit tourist spots where I could enjoy nature, and I was blessed with good weather except for the last day, so I was able to fully achieve that goal and enjoy nature.

-Hokkaido's "simply long, straight roads" are something you can't experience anywhere else, so that alone is a bit exciting (although it can get boring...)
+Hokkaido's "simply long, straight roads" are something you can't easily experience anywhere else, so that alone is quite exciting (though it can get boring...).

-It's scary to think what would have happened if I had encountered it on foot rather than while driving...
+It's terrifying to think what would have happened if I had encountered it on foot instead of driving...

 There were also some other things that bothered me compared to my vague memories from childhood..

-I felt this when I went to Kyushu, but there are solar panels everywhere (on ranches and vacant lots) and it really does seem like they're ruining the scenery.
-Of course, they're needed where they're needed, but...
+I noticed this when I went to Kyushu as well, but there are solar panels everywhere (on pastures and vacant lots), and it really spoils the scenery.
+Of course, they are necessary in certain places, but...

 • Few tourists...?

-I've heard that tourist spots that were popular during the bubble era are gradually falling into disuse and disappearing, and there were many places where you could really feel the decline in tourists due to the economic downturn over the past 20 years.
-It's a bit sad.
+I've heard that tourist destinations that were bustling during the bubble economy are gradually declining and disappearing, and I could really feel the impact of the economic downturn of the past 20 years or so on in many places.
+It's a little sad.

-Although there were some areas where I could feel the changes of the times, the scenery I was able to see was all beautiful and the food was delicious.
-I was able to once again feel the good things about Hokkaido.
+Although I could sense the changing times, all the scenery I saw was wonderful, and the food was delicious.
+I was able to appreciate the charm of Hokkaido once again.
 If

-you haven't been there, I highly recommend you visit at least once.
+you haven't been there yet, I highly recommend you visit at least once.

 6